 Your bell pepper plant could suffer from damage if loaded with fruits.
 Make use of tomato cages to support the stems.
 Use discarded nylon stockings to hold the plants in place.
-Due to its full, soft and stretchy quality, nylons make a great choice in carrying bell pepper plants.
+Due to its full, soft, and stretchy quality, nylons make a great choice in carrying bell pepper plants.
 As your plants grow, the nylons will provide a good backing for the stems.

-Due to being non-flexible, use of twine or twist-ties won’t provide enough security.
+Due to being non-flexible, the use of twine or twist-ties won’t provide enough security.
 They cannot stretch to give enough support for the stems and space for growth as peppers grow extra roots.
 In growing bell peppers, prepare a resilient post for the plant to lean on.